Skip to main content

 • Advanced power strips.

-You will also learn about other ways to lower your energy usage and rebates on qualifying energy-efficient cooling, heating, and water heating equipment.
-Call 1-866-527-SAVE (7283) to schedule your virtual assessment.
+You can also learn about other ways to lower your energy usage and rebates on qualifying energy-efficient cooling, heating, and water heating equipment.
+Call 1-866-527-7283 to schedule your assessment.

 Council on Aging

-Older adults who are looking for assistance staying cool at home this summer should reach out to the Somerville Council on Aging.
-Contact (617) 625-6600 ext 2300.
+Older adults looking for help staying cool at home this summer should reach out to the Somerville Council on Aging.
+Call 617-625-6600 ext.
+2300.

 Office of Housing Stability